Scott says GOP ‘starved for hope’ as he moves toward ’24 bid

 “I think my candidacy is really designed around what the American people want to talk about, what their priorities are and what their issues are,” Scott said in the interview in Marion, a suburb of Cedar Rapids.

-Scott, the only Black Republican in the Senate, was in Iowa for a day of political meetings with evangelical pastors and Christian home-school parents, both subsets of the GOP leadoff Iowa caucuses’ influential Christian conservative base.
+Scott, the only Black Republican in the Senate, was in Iowa for a day of political meetings with evangelical pastors and Christian home-school parents, both subsets of the influential Christian conservative base of Republicans’ leadoff caucus state.

 He declined to say whether former President Donald Trump, who remains the most popular Republican nationally, is offering a less-than-unifying message in his own 2024 bid for a White House comeback.
 But even without mentioning Trump, Scott’s comments stand in sharp contrast to the former president’s typical political speech, which usually includes broadsides at people he considers his enemies.